 The immune system is made up of two parts.
 The innate immune system senses general threats and fights off pathogens before they can settle into the body and start a full-blown infection.
 The adaptive, or acquired, immune system can create a memory of past invaders so that it can personalize the attack against them and protect us from future threats.

 You Can’t Separate Your Immune System from the Rest of Your Body

 The immune system is expansive and complex.
 There are numerous kinds of immune cells, and they are housed everywhere from your skin all the way to the marrow inside your bones.
 They also circulate throughout your bloodstream to patrol for problems, so even your heart plays an integral role by transporting them where they need to be.
-“There are all sorts of different factors and cells working together in a symphony,” says Matthew Lederman, MD, cofounder of Kinectin and coauthor of The Forks Over Knives Plan and The Whole Foods Diet: The Lifesaving Plan for Health and Longevity.
+“There are all sorts of different factors and cells working together in a symphony,” says Matthew Lederman, MD, co-founder of WeHeal and coauthor of The Forks Over Knives Plan and The Whole Foods Diet: The Lifesaving Plan for Health and Longevity.
 “It’s a big, intricate system that works together to fight invaders.”

 More Is Not Necessarily Better

 Contrary to popular belief, we don’t want a boosted immune system or more white blood cells.
 We want an optimal system where the immune cells that we do have work really, really well.
 “We want the right cells going to battle and fighting for our health,” says Will Bulsiewicz, MD, MSCI, a gastroenterologist in Charleston, South Carolina, and author of the upcoming book Fiber Fueled.
 “And we want the rest of our cells to cool off and not get trigger-happy.”

 A hyperactive immune system can lead to problems like autoimmune disease, where the immune system decides your own body is the enemy and goes on the attack, and even acute respiratory distress syndrome, one of the major lung complications of viruses like COVID-19, created by an exaggerated immune response.